-The below resources are designed to make it easy for partners to share on social media, reach out to the press, host an event, and make Valve Disease Day and valve disease a part of your outreach and your heart & health curriculum.
+The below resources are designed to make it easy for partners to share on social media, reach out to the press, host an event, and make Valve Disease Day a part of your outreach and your heart & health curriculum.

 You know what will resonate best with your audiences so use these resources as a starting point and then feel free to make them your own.
-And if you feel something is missing, reach out and let us know.
+And if you feel something is missing, reach out and let us know at [email protected].

 Spread the Word